Mortgages for Pensioners and Older Borrowers

 • Retirement interest-only mortgages: this type of mortgage is designed specifically for retirees and senior citizens.
 It works similarly to a standard interest-only mortgage, except that it is designed for those in retirement or receiving a pension.

 • Remortgage: your broker can help arrange a remortgage for you.
-And, a major benefit of using a broker instead of going it alone is that they can explore all the options outside of your current lender.
+A major benefit of using a broker instead of going alone is that they can explore all the options outside your current lender.
 This can make remortgaging more possible, especially if you’ve previously had an application declined.

 • Lifetime mortgage (Equity release): this is becoming an increasingly popular option for retired pensioners.
 If the bulk of your net worth is tied up in your home, equity release with a lifetime mortgage can be an excellent way to reach your financial goals.
 This may allow you to pay off a current interest-only mortgage or help you live a more comfortable retirement with extra funds.

-• Home reversion: this is another form of equity release.
-The difference from a lifetime mortgage is that with home reversion, you sell part (or all) of your house to a home reversion provider in return for a lump sum or regular payments.
+• Home reversion is another form of equity release.
+Unlike a lifetime mortgage, with home reversion, you sell part (or all) of your house to a home reversion provider in return for a lump sum or regular payments.
 Usually, you need to be over 60 or 65, and you can continue living in the property until you die.

 Alternatives and Government Schemes

-• Downsizing: if you’re a retired pensioner, it might make sense to downsize in later life.
-Doing this could mean getting a small mortgage, which may be easier to qualify for than if you tried to remortgage or move to a bigger property.
-Downsizing could also allow you to access some of the equity you’ve built up with home ownership.
+• Downsizing: If you’re a retired pensioner, downsizing might make sense later in life.
+Doing this could mean getting a small mortgage, which may be easier to qualify than if you tried to remortgage or move to a bigger property.
+Downsizing could also allow you to access some of the equity you’ve built with home ownership.

-• Home Ownership for People with Long-Term Disabilities (HOLD): this works a lot like OPSO as a shared ownership programme but it can be an alternative if no OPSO properties are available that meet your needs.
+• Home Ownership for People with Long-Term Disabilities (HOLD): This programme works a lot like OPSO as a shared ownership programme, but it can be an alternative if no OPSO properties are available that meet your needs.

 Speak to a specialist mortgage broker for pensioners

-To help you with this process, we offer a free broker-matching service.
-All you need to do is answer a few questions and we’ll pair you up with a skilled advisor with plenty of experience securing mortgages and finance for older borrowers (including pensioners and retirees).
+To help you with this process, we offer a broker-matching service.
+All you need to do is answer a few questions.
+We’ll pair you with a skilled advisor with plenty of experience securing mortgages and finance for older borrowers (including pensioners and retirees).

-Just call 0808 189 2301 or make an enquiry.
-We’ll arrange a free, no obligation chat between you and your ideal mortgage broker today.
+Just call 0330 818 7026 or make an enquiry.
+We’ll arrange a no-obligation chat between you and your ideal mortgage broker today.

 Maximise your chance of approval with a dedicated specialist broker